17702 views

 Later, a spacious berth was built along the coast of the river near the Campus Martius area.
 After the arrangement of the Roman central sewer system, Cloaca Maxima, the Tiber became an important part of it, delivering clean water to the city center through underground tunnels and pipes.

-Over time, the river became shallow, the capital port and maritime trade moved to Rome’s neighbor – Fiumicino.
-In the 17-18th centuries pontificate had made a lot of effort to clean the bed of the water body in Rome.
-Thus, the ecology of the Tiber was improved, however, nothing has been changed in river transportation, since it lost its former significance.
+Over time, the river became shallow, and the capital port and maritime trade moved to Rome’s neighbor – Fiumicino.
+In the 17-18th century, the pontificate made a lot of effort to clean the water body bed in Rome.
+Thus, the ecology of the Tiber was improved.
+However, nothing has changed in river transportation since it lost its former significance.

-Left and right banks of the Tiber connect 26 bridges on the territory of Rome.
+The left and right banks of the Tiber connect 26 bridges on the territory of Rome.
 Along with the new bridges, a few of the old ones have successfully survived.
-The Milvian bridge (Italian: Ponte Molle or Ponte Milvio) was founded in the 1st century BC to prolong the Via Flaminia (an ancient Roman road) and to connect Rome with Ariminum (modern Rimini).
-In the 4th century AD, the Mulvian bridge was a place for a tremendous battle of two emperors, Maxentius and Constantine the Great (Latin: Constantinus).
+For example, the Milvian Bridge (Italian: Ponte Molle or Ponte Milvio) was founded in the 1st century BC to prolong the Via Flaminia (an ancient Roman road) and to connect Rome with Ariminum (modern Rimini).
+In the 4th century AD, the Milvian Bridge was a place for a tremendous battle between two emperors, Maxentius and Constantine the Great (Latin: Constantinus).

 It was not a battle for power, but for the dominant religion.
 The defeated Maxentius was drowned in the Tiber, and Constantine became one step closer to the status of the sole emperor of Rome.
 Thus, the era of Christianity began.
 Nowadays, close to the Mulvian bridge, the Stadio Olimpico, which holds domestic football games of Roma and Lazio clubs, is located.

-Ponte Sisto is a pedestrian crossing between the right bank of the Tiber and Trastevere.
-The medieval stone bridge, dedicated to Pope Sixtus IV, looks very beautifully in the background of the old quay.
-On the left bank, right across the bridge, there is Piazza Trulissa – a popular meeting place for residents of the capital and visitors of Trastevere.
-From July to August, the quay of the Tiber at Ponte Sisto is filled up with tents with snacks, cocktails and live music.
+Ponte Sisto is a pedestrian bridge crossing between the right bank of the Tiber and Trastevere.
+The medieval stone bridge, dedicated to Pope Sixtus IV, looks very beautiful in the background of the old quay.
+On the left bank, right across the bridge, is Piazza Trulissa – a popular meeting place for residents of the capital and visitors of Trastevere.
+From July to August, the Tiber at Ponte Sisto quay is filled up with tents with snacks, cocktails, and live music.
 Everybody is invited to look at local prices and plunge into the cozy atmosphere of the evening.

 Read about Best Restaurants in Trastevere District with local food.

 Ponte Sant’Angelo (meaning the Bridge of Hadrian) dates back to the 2nd century AD.
 It is used only for a walk.
-In ancient times, the bridge was named after the Emperor Hadrian, because it was built on his command.
+In ancient times, the bridge was named after Emperor Hadrian, because it was built under his command.
 The crossing leads to the Mausoleum of Hadrian, also known from the Middle Ages as Castel Sant’Angelo.
-The huge stone cylinder of the castle keeps the remains of the Christian pontiffs and many historic artifacts.
+The castle’s huge stone cylinder keeps the Christian pontiffs’ remains and many historical artifacts.
 In the 15-16th centuries, the bridge, faced with marble, was decorated with statues of Saints Peter and Paul.
 And in the 17th century, Giovanni Lorenzo Bernini completed the decor with 10 statues of angels.